 In connection with the Unit Offering, the Company granted to Joseph Stevens & Company, L.P., the underwriter that managed the Company's initial public offering (the "Underwriter"), warrants to purchase from the Company 165,000 units, each consisting of one share of Common Stock and one redeemable warrant to purchase one share of Common Stock at an initial exercise price of \$6.60 per unit.
 Such warrants are exercisable during the four year period commenced December 13, 1996.
 The redeemable warrants issuable upon exercise of these warrants have an exercise price of \$6.05 per share.
 As long as the warrants remain unexercised, the terms under which the Company could obtain additional capital may be adversely affected.
-The Company granted to holders of the warrants issued to such Underwriter the right on two occasions (one at the expense of the Company) to file a registration statement under the Securities Act covering the securities underlying such warrants and the additional right to include such securities in any registration filed by the Company under the Securities Act.
+The Company granted to holders of the expense of the Company) to file a registration statement under the Securities Act covering the securities underlying such warrants and the additional right to include such securities in any registration filed by the Company under the Securities Act.